Restaurants

 3/264 Swanston Street, Melbourne CBD

 Hidden away above Swanston Street is this absolute gem, serving up great plant-based Chinese food for affordable prices.
-Gong De Lin appeals to vegans, vegetarians and meat-eaters alike, with their varied menu.
+To get to Gong De Lin, take the sticker-filled elevator up to level three and you’ll be abruptly hit with the glorious aromas.
 The absolute standout is their Peking duck, which is right up there with the best vegan food in Melbourne.
-Also on offer is their Mapo tofu, sweet and sour pork and Sichuan-styled stir-fried green beans, all 100% vegan.
-With such a central location, it’s easily accessible for all.
+Also on offer is their Mapo tofu, sweet and sour pork and Sichuan-style stir-fried green beans, all 100% vegan.

 Huong Viet Vegan